New Year’s Resolutions for Better Sleep

 5. Don’t eat or drink too late

 Many of us are guilty of reaching for an evening snack or sugary drink before going to bed, unaware that this could be the cause of a bad night’s sleep.
 Eating too close to bedtime can make it harder to fall asleep, leaving you tossing and turning for hours.
-You might also wake up with a stomach ache or need to go to the bathroom.
+You might also wake up with a stomach ache or need to go to the toilet.

 While some snacks and drinks can help promote sleep, there is a cut-off point for consuming them to ensure a peaceful night’s rest.
 It’s suggested not to eat or drink for about an hour before lying down.
 This will ensure you’re not sleeping on a full stomach.
-To learn more, listen to our podcast, “Does Eating Late Keep You Awake?”
+To learn more, listen to our podcast, “Does Eating Late Keep You Awake?”.

 6. Limit screen time